Noroff-FEU-Assignments/cross-course-project-Miksel90/README.md

 ## Description

 This is my first ever project working with simple coding.
-The project went over two semesters and I built and rebuilt it as my knowledge of coding improved.
-In the begining we were only alowed to use HTML and CSS, so the JS has been added over the last couple of months.
+The project went over two semesters and I built and rebuilt it as my knowledge of design and coding improved.
+We started of by designing the site in Figma and then and then implement changes after the feedback we reccived.
+After hvaing our design approved we started coding.
+We were only alowed to use HTML and CSS, so the JS has been added over the last couple of months.
 The project was to create a homepage for company selling jackets targeting young peolpe that enjoyed doing activeties outside regardless of weather.

+The site had to include:
+- Index
+- About us
+- contact page
+- Products page
+- product specific page

+After the first draft and starting with JS we had to add contact confirmation and fetching the products from Woocommerce (wordpress).
+My wordpress is set up localy so it does not show any products before I add it to my own hosting site.

 The page is not yet finished as of june 2023, but i will continue to work on it until i think is finished.